CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec-git.md

 assessment:
   passing_percentage: 100
   steps:
-  - title:
-      locales:
-        en: Create a Look
+  - title: Create a Look
     maximum_score: 100
     student_messages:
-      success:
-        locales:
-          en: Great job!
+      success: Great job!
 You created a Look in Looker!
-      make_a_look:
-        locales:
-          en: Please make a Look from any Explore.
+      make_a_look: Please make a Look from any Explore.
     services:
     - looker.RunRemoteCommand
     code: |-